AdobeDocs/commerce-marketplace/src/pages/guides/sellers/semantic-version-check/index.md

 ## What testing is for

-[Semantic Versioning](https://semver.org/) is a good way to communicate what kind of changes were introduced between software releases.
+[Semantic versioning](https://semver.org/) is a good way to communicate what kind of changes were introduced between software releases.
 Clients can use this information to estimate the risk level of upgrading a particular software package and to determine how much effort is required to adopt the new version.

-Magento follows Semantic Versioning and encourages all third-party vendors to apply this versioning strategy for their extensions as well.
+Commerce follows semantic versioning and encourages all third-party vendors to apply this versioning strategy for their extensions as well.

 Commerce Marketplace uses version information to fast-track the extension validation process for submissions that introduce patch level changes, as these are expected to be backwards compatible bug fixes without any new functionality.